North Dakota State University

 Fargo, ND 58108-6050

-Gary A. Goreham is professor of rural sociology and former chair of the Department of Sociology and Anthropology at North Dakota State University.
+Gary A. Goreham is a professor of rural sociology and former chair of the Department of Sociology and Anthropology at North Dakota State University.
 He holds master’s degrees in psychology and theology and a doctorate in sociology.
-Goreham teaches community development, environmental sociology, social organization, sociology of religion and research methods.
+Goreham teaches community development, environmental sociology, social organization, sociology of religion, and research methods.

 He edited the two-volume "Encyclopedia of Rural America: The Land and People."
-Goreham’s research interests include community development, sociology of agriculture, agricultural cooperatives, rural churches and civil society organizations, agro-biotechnology, intergenerational farm transfer and the dynamics of the Bakken oil region.
+Goreham’s research interests include community development, sociology of agriculture, agricultural cooperatives, rural churches and civil society organizations, agro-biotechnology, intergenerational farm transfer, and the dynamics of the Bakken oil region.

-Goreham and his wife, Jonna, own and operate Maple Hills Orchard LLC near Detroit Lakes, Minn., which they hope to transfer one day to their daughters, sons-in-law and grandchildren.
+Goreham and his wife, Jonna, own and operate Maple Hills Orchard LLC near Detroit Lakes, Minn., which they hope to transfer one day to their daughters, sons-in-law, and grandchildren.

 Ph.D. in Sociology, South Dakota State University, 1985

 B.S. in Psychology, South Dakota State University, 1975